droglenc/NCGraphing/modules/Intro2.md

 ## Preparation for Class

-* [Introduction to ggplot2](https://youtu.be/h29g21z0a68?t=1095) ... this will give an overview of the idea behind ggplot2.
+* [Introduction to ggplot2](https://youtu.be/h29g21z0a68?t=1095){:target="_blank"} ... this gives an overview of the idea behind `ggplot2`.
 It is a bit "chatty" so don't feel like you have to watch it.
 If you do, watch from the 18:15 mark to the 40:30 mark.

 ----